bernedogit/pelconf/pelconflib.md

 =======================

 *Pelconf* is a simple tool that is similar to GNU's autoconf.
-It is used to test the compilation system and figure out what is available and adapt the software accordingly.
+It is used to test the compilation system and figure out which features are available and adapt the software accordingly.
 The difference with autoconf is that it does not depend on the POSIX shell and tools.
 Instead it uses the C language to define the tests.
 Unlike other autoconf replacements like cmake, pelconf does not need any previous installation: your C compiler is enough.
 You don't have to learn a new configuration language or syntax.
-Everything is done in C. The tests to be run are written in C.
+Everything is done in C. The program that states which tests have to be run is written in C. You do not need to use any other tool beyond the C compiler.

 1 Porting software
 ------------------

 There are many ways of porting software and plenty of books have been written about the subject.
 This section describes only enough background to understand what pelconf does.

 A typical way of adapting software to work on multiple platforms is to use conditional compilation.
 The preprocessor is used to check for a condition and then according to the test result, different sections of code are selected for compilation.
 For instance:

 	#ifdef __GNUC__
 		... use GNU features
 	#endif

 This fragment relies on the GCC compiler's predefined macro `__GNUC__`.
 If we are using GCC it is expected that `__GNUC__` will be defined.

 There are several problems inherent to this approach.
 First, you need to know which is the symbol that is defined by each of the supported compilers and environments.
 If a new symbol or a new version must be added then we must revisit each test.
 A more difficult problem is that it is not clear what should be activated by each define.
 For instance, in the item above we are just checking if we are using GCC.
 However GCC is available on many platforms and in many versions.
 Each of them offers features that are specific to the particular combination of platform and version.
 Maintaining such a battery of tests quickly becomes unmanageable.
 Just consider the different versions of GCC under Unix and Windows.

 A better approach is to test for features, not for systems.
 This is what autoconf does.
 You just check for the presence of a particular feature, and if it exists use it.
 This way we do not need to adapt each test to each particular version of the compiler and system.
 A single check is valid for all existing and future systems.
 For instance if we want to use `opendir()` we would have something like:

 	#ifdef HAVE_OPENDIR